codurance/site/src/_posts/2019-02-13-8-ways-to-make-the-most-of-the-apprenticeship.md

     - software craftsmanship
     - life at codurance
 ---
-# 8 ways to make the most of the Apprenticeship

 I’ve just reached the end of Codurance’s utterly fantastic [Apprenticeship Program][apply].
 Looking back on the last three months, I wondered: what advice might I give to colleagues lucky enough to be starting the program in the future?
 What would I do differently if I could turn back the clock to day one?

 On that note, here’s a collection of thoughts about how to get the most out of this amazing opportunity.